islm90/laravel-theme/README.md

 Tarikul Islam
 www.tarikul.com

-Instructions
+Instructions<br/>
-1. Go to your laravel root directory
+1. Go to your laravel root directory <br/>
-2. Coppy Paste all the files and folder in the laravel root directory
+2. Coppy Paste all the files and folder in the laravel root directory<br/>
-3. add following code in the routes.php
+3. add following code in the routes.php<br/>

 Route::get('admintheme', function()
 {